 Meditate.
-Then do something visual and written about storylines/feelings in response to this coronavirus for 5 minutes maximum, each day.
+Then do something visual and written about storylines/feelings in response to this coronavirus or any other difficult situation for 5 minutes maximum, each day.
 No rules except the time limit of 5 minutes making something each day.
-And no masterpieces allowed, no intellectualisations, just feelings from the gut, be authentic.
+And no masterpieces allowed, no intellectualisations, just feelings from the gut, just be yourself.
 It's great to do this with someone else, wherever they live: just share your day's diary entries with each other, maybe posting as a blog.

 This Coronavirus Diary is a collaboration with artist, writer and Dharma friend Geraldine DeLuca, who lives in Vermont, USA.
 We met while in a small group together on a Dharma and Art course at Barre Center for Buddhist Studies, USA.
 A friendship via Zoom ensued.
 With both of us wondering how to process the coronavirus pandemic, I mooted the idea of our doing parallel visual and written coronavirus diaries, emailing entries to each other daily.
 The aim would be to express and document the evolving process of learning to integrate Dharma and art practices with our experience of the pandemic, and maybe bring some understanding, clarity and even healing for ourselves and others.

 Both our diary entries are in galleries below, followed by reflections on the process.